2026 Global ESSAY PRIZE

 Results

-The writers of the best essays will receive a commendation and be shortlisted for a prize.
-Writers of shortlisted essays will be notified by 11.59 pm BST on 31 July.
-They will also be invited to Oxford for an invitation-only academic conference and awards dinner in September, where the prize-winners will be announced.
+The writers of the best essays will be shortlisted for a prize.
+They will also be invited to London for an invitation-only academic conference and awards dinner in October 2026, where the prize-winners will be announced.
 Unlike the competition itself, the academic conference and awards dinner are not free.
 Please be aware that nobody is required to attend either the academic conference or the prize ceremony.
-You can win a prize without travelling to Oxford.
+You can win a prize without travelling to London.

 Prizes

-The candidate who submits the best essay overall will be awarded an honorary John Locke Institute Junior Fellowship, which comes with a US$10,000 scholarship to attend one or more of our summer schools and/or gap year courses.
+The contestants who submits the best essay overall will be awarded an honorary John Locke Institute Junior Fellowship, which comes with a US$10,000 scholarship to attend one or more of our summer schools and/or visiting scholars programmes.

 The judges' decisions are final, and no correspondence will be entered into.